Duggz0r/New-Starter-Basic/README.md

 We've set-up this file with all

 ## script.js
-This file is where you'll be processing the ajax returned data into HTML and to the &lt;main&gt; tag.
+This file is where you'll be processing the ajax returned data into HTML and to the `<main>` tag.
 This file will need to be included in the index.html file.
 We've included the basic functionality in this file to make the ajax call, passing the data to the callback
 **This will be the only place where your custom HTML should be**